Portrait of Eileen Collins

 News story originally written on March 11, 1998

-Astronaut Eileen Collins will become the first female shuttle commander in December 1998.
-She will command the STS-93 crew aboard the shuttle Columbia.
-First Lady Hillary Clinton announced this 'space first' just last week.
+Astronaut Eileen Collins will become the first woman shuttle commander in December 1998.
+She will command the STS-93 crew on the shuttle Columbia.

 Collins is a Lieutenant Colonel in the United States Air Force.
 For more background information, click here.

 You might also be interested in:

 It was another exciting and frustrating year for the space science program.
 It seemed that every step forward led to one backwards.
 Either way, NASA led the way to a great century of discovery.
 Unfortunately,...more